gavingqf/gserver/README.md

 # === gserver note ===
-game framework with lua logic
+a game framework with lua logic

 This is a server framework, especially for game server, with lua language.
 All lua libraries are included in common fold.